tobiasodion/tobiasodion/README.md

 # Hi there! 👋 I'm Tobias

 Fullstack Software Engineer with 4+ years of expertise in software development.
-Passionate about driving innovation and improving processes through scalable and maintainable software solutions.
+Passionate about mentorship, driving innovation and improving processes through scalable and maintainable software solutions.

 ## 🤵 About Me